-In order to proceed with a deconstruction and donation, the first steps are to speak with a contractor specializing in deconstruction and with an independent appraiser who is qualified to appraise the value of the materials to be donated.
+In order to proceed with a deconstruction and donation, the first steps are to speak with your personal contractor/builder, a contractor that specializes in deconstruction, and with an independent third-party appraiser who is qualified to appraise the value of the materials to be donated.
 Because the tax deduction associated with a deconstruction can be substantial, you should consult with a tax professional before making a final decision.

 WE CAN HELP

 Our Donations Team can provide a list of appraisers working in the DC area.
 If a full-scale deconstruction is not for you, we can also recommend other options.